 Storing Leftovers

-Honestly, this recipe still tastes great days later.
-The cabbage still has some bite to it and the flavors from the chicken sausage has had even more time to soak into the cabbage.
-You can store any leftovers in an airtight container in the refrigerator for 3-4 days.
+Honestly, this recipe still tastes great days later!
+The cabbage still has some bite to it and the flavors from the sausage has had even more time to soak into the cabbage.
+You can store any leftovers in an airtight container in the refrigerator for 3-4 days and reheat in the microwave or a skillet until warmed through.
+And if you love meal prepping cabbage recipes, then try my egg roll in a bowl next!😉

 Video